 Introduction to Vinegar Hill Community

 There are two theories as to where the name Vinegar Hill originates.
 Some believe it is due to a cider mill that was once located in the east of the neighbourhood.
-It could also be because barrel makers used to fill their new barrels with vinegar, and roll them down the hill to test how straight they rolled!
-The Vinegar Hill community is comprised of historic, mid-century and new homes.
-It has abundant wildlife and walking paths alongside the Rouge River.
+Another reason could be that barrel makers used to fill their new barrels with vinegar, and roll them down the hill to test how straight they rolled!
+The Vinegar Hill community is comprised of historic, mid-century, and new homes.
+It has abundant wildlife and walking trails alongside the Rouge River.
+Scroll down to find out more!

 History of Vinegar Hill Community

-In the 1830s, a small number of Roman Catholics had settled into the Markham village.
-However, the 1847 potato famine drove a number of immigrants from Ireland to Toronto.
-Consequently, the city’s population more than doubled, and many new immigrants came to settle in Markham.
-Vinegar Hill was subsequently dubbed ‘Little Dublin’.
+In the 1830s, a small number of Roman Catholics had settled into Markham village.
+However, the 1847 potato famine drove a large number of immigrants from Ireland to Toronto.
+As a result, the city’s population more than doubled, and many new immigrants came to settle in Markham.
+Subsequently, Vinegar Hill was dubbed ‘Little Dublin’.
 As there was a need for a larger place to worship, Rouge Street was selected and in 1862 a wood frame church was built on the same site.

 The Homes in Vinegar Hill Community

 All the periods of modern Markham can be seen here as you stroll around the streets of Vinegar Hill!
 The neighbourhood is scattered with century homes dating back to 1828.
-Those homes nestle comfortably among mostly mid-century homes that are slowly being renovated and some new builds.
+Those homes nestle comfortably among mostly mid-century homes that are slowly being renovated.
+In addition, you can also find a few new builds here.

 Transport & Commuting